jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 https://stackoverflow.blog/2019/09/30/how-to-make-good-code-reviews-better/

 Areas Covered by code review:
-- good: cover code correctness, test coverage, functionality changes, code guidelines and best practices, and point out obvious improvments like hard to understand code, unclear names, commented out code, untested code, unhandled edge cases.
-Also not when too many changes are crammed into one review, and suggest keeping code changes single-purposed/breaking the change into more focussed parts.
+- good: covers correctness, test coverage, functionality changes and best practices.
+Points out obvious improvements like hard to understand code, unclear names, commented out code, untested code, unhandled edge cases and when too many changes are crammed into one review.
-- better: look at change in context of larger system, and check that changes are easy to maintain.
-Ask questions on necessity of change or how it impacts other parts of the system, look at abstractions introduced and how they fit into existing s/ware arch.
-Note maintainability observations like complex logic that could be simplified, improve test structure, remove duplication.
+- better: looks at change in context of larger system, and makes sure the changes are easy to maintain.
+Asks if change is necessary or how it impacts other parts of the system.
+Notes maintenance problems like complex logic that could be simplified, improves test structure and removes duplication.

 Tone of Review:
-Reviews with harsh tone contribute to feeling of hostile env, opinionated language turns people defensive.
-Professional and positive tones contribute to more inclusive environment.
+Having a harsh tone makes others hostile, and opinionated language makes them defensive.
+Prefer professional and positive tones.
 - good: open ended questions instead of strong opinionated statements.
-Offer alternatives and possible workarounds but don't insist these solns are the best/only way to process.
+Offer alternatives and possible workarounds but don't insist these are the best/only way to process.
 Assume reviewer might be missing something and ask for clarification instead of correction.
 - better: empathetic, know that coder spent a lot of time and effort on change.
   Kind and unassuming, applaud nice solutions and all-round positive.

 Approving vs Requesting Changes:
-After a review, the changes can either be approved, blocked with change requests of without a specific status.
+After a review, the changes are either approved, blocked with change requests or without a specific status.
-- good: don't approve changes while there are open-ended questions, but make it clear which questions/comments are non-blocking/unimportant marking them distinctly.
+- good: don't approve changes with open-ended questions, but make it clear which questions/comments are non-blocking/unimportant marking them distinctly.
 Are explicit when approving a change or when requesting a follow up.
-- Better code reviews: firm on principle but flexible on practice.
-Allow some comments to be addressed in follow-up code changes.
-Reviewers make themselves available for urgent changes.
+- Better: firm on principle but flexible on practice.
+Allow some comments to be addressed in follow-up PRs.
+Reviewers are available for urgent changes.

 From Code Reviews to talking to Each Other:
 Code reviews are async, but sometimes it's necessary to have a face to face.
-- good: leave as many comments and questions as needed, but when the conversations get into long back-and-forths, try to switch to in-person discussion instead of using the code review too.
+- good: leave as many comments and questions as needed, but when the conversations has many back-and-forths, try to switch to in-person discussion instead of using the code review tool.
 - better: proactively reach out to coder after they do a first pass on the code and they have a lot of comments and questions.
-Having many comments means there's some misunderstanding on either side, and these are easier identified and resolved by talking things through.
+Having many comments means there's some misunderstanding on either side, and these are easier identified and resolved by talking.

 Nitpicks:
 unimportant comments that the code can be merged without addressing.
 - good: make it clear when changes are unimportant nitpicks e.g. prefixing "nit".
-Too many of these are frustrating and take attention away from the more important parts of the review.
+Many nits are frustrating and distract from the more important parts.
 - better: realize that too many nitpicks are a sign of lack of tooling and a lack of standards.
-Look to solving these ouutside the code review process e.g. with automated linting.
+Try to solve these outside the code review process e.g. with automated linting.

 Code Reviews for New Joiners:
 - good: use same quality bar and approach for everyone regardless of job title, level or when they joined the company.
-- better: pay additional attention to make the first few reviews for new joiners a great experience.
-Reviewers are empathetic to ignorance of new joiner to coding guidelines and being unfamiliar with the code.
-Put additional effort to explaining alternative approaches and pointing to guides.
+- better: pay attention to make the first few reviews for new joiners a great experience.
+They are empathetic to ignorance of new joiner to coding guidelines and unfamiliarity with the code.
+Explain alternative approaches and point to guides.
 Positive in tone, and celebrate the first few changes to the codebase the author suggests.

 Cross-office, cross-time Zone Reviews:
 - good: account for time zone differences when they can.
 Aim to review code in overlapping working hours btn offices, and try to chat/video call through PRs with many comments.
-- better: notice when PRRs run into timezone issues and look for systemic solutions outside code review framework.
+- better: notice when PRs run into timezone issues and look for systemic solutions outside code review framework.

 Organizational Support:
 How companies and their eng organizations approach code reviews.
-In cultures where reviews are unimportant and trivial, it might be tempting to do away with reviews.
+If reviews are unimportant and trivial, it might be tempting to do away with them.
 - good: ensure all eng take part in review process, encourage raising the quality bar, and teams facilitate healthy discussions on code review approaches both at team and org level.
 - better: have hard rules around no code making it to prod without a code review.
-Realize that cutting corners isn't worth it, and have processes for expedited reviews for urgent cases.
+Cutting corners isn't worth it, and there are  processes for urgent cases.
 Invest in dev productivity, including working continually to develop more efficient code reviews and tooling improvements.
 When people find reviews that feel hostile, they can speak up and have support all-round to resolve the issue.
 Seniors/Managers consider code reviews that are not up to bar just as much of an issue as sloppy code or poor behaviour.

 == Code Review Guidelines for Humans == https://phauer.com/2018/code-review-guidelines/